- Annoucements & Updates

 The top scoring innovation in each category (Transforming Health, Optimizing Human Services, Creating Building Blocks for Success at Every Stage in Life, Enhancing Operational Effectiveness, Biggest Bang for Our Buck, and Out-of-the Box Solution) will move onto the finals.
 In cases where there is a tie within a category, the Awards Committee may select multiple innovations to move onto the finals.
 Those selected as finalists will be asked to participate in a brief interview with members of the HHS Innovates Committee.

-Highly meritorious innovations which do not proceed to the finals will be eligible to receive written recognition from the Deputy Secretary.
+Highly meritorious innovations that do not proceed to the finals will be eligible to receive written recognition from the Deputy Secretary.

 Step 3: Selection of “Employee’s Pick” and “Secretary’s Picks”